Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 ## EC2 Purchase Options (Launch Types)

 - **On-Demand (default)**:
-    - Average of anything, no specific cons of pros
+    - Average of anything, no specific cons or pros
     - On-demand instances are isolated but multiple customer instances run on a shared hardware
     - Multiple instance types (different sizes) can run on the same EC2 hosts, consuming a different allocation of resources
     - Billing: per-second billing while an instance is running, if a system is shut down, we don't get billed for that